Leading the Discussion in Psychedelics Today

 Psychedelics Today is dedicated to exploring and discussing the important academic/scientific and other research in the field of psychedelics.
 We are interested in how psychedelics and other non-ordinary states of consciousness relate to the human potential as well as the healing potential that they can foster.

-Kyle is currently pursuing his M.S. in clinical mental health counseling with an emphasis in somatic psychology.
+Kyle completed his M.S. in clinical mental health counseling with an emphasis in somatic psychology.
 Kyle’s clinical background in mental health consists of working with at-risk teenagers in crisis and with individuals experiencing an early-episode of psychosis.
 Kyle also facilitates Transpersonal Breathwork workshops.

-To learn more about Kyle’s story, check out his episode.
+To learn more about Kyle’s story, check out Joe interviewing Kyle in this episode.

-To learn more about Joe, check out his episode.
+To learn more about Joe, check out Kyle interviewing Joe in this episode.